OBSERVABILITY PLATFORM

 You can configure a gauge chart by modifying its Settings.

-Any changes you make in the panel's Settings tab are immediately reflected in the Preview pane, but take effect only when you click Apply in the Edit Panel interface and then Save the dashboard.
+Any changes you make in the panel’s Settings tab are immediately reflected in the Preview pane, but take effect only when you click Apply in the Edit panel interface and then Save the dashboard.

 ⚠️

-Chronosphere doesn't fully support directly editing a panel's JSON representation and recommends configuring panels in the user interface.
+Observability Platform doesn’t fully support directly editing a panel’s JSON representation and recommends configuring panels in the user interface.
 Use the JSON representation only for managing your configuration as code with tools such as Chronoctl and Terraform.

-Modify a gauge chart's properties
+Modify a gauge chart’s visual representation

 • Unit: Defines the unit used to render the Y axis.
 This has the most significant effect when you enable Abbreviate.
 Defaults to Decimal.

 • Decimal: Base 10 values.
-Chronosphere renders a value of 1000000 as 1M.
+Observability Platform renders a value of 1000000 as 1M.

 • Percent: Interprets the value as a percentile, representing 0% to 100% on a range of either 0.0 to 1.0 (Percent (0.0-1.0)) or 0 and 100 (Percent (0-100)).

-For example, Chronosphere renders a value of 1.0 in Percent (0.0-1.0) as 100%, and in Percent (0-100) as 1%.
+For example, Observability Platform renders a value of 1.0 in Percent (0.0-1.0) as 100%, and in Percent (0-100) as 1%.

-Modify a gauges chart's thresholds
+Modify a gauge chart’s thresholds

 The threshold’s Mode defines whether all thresholds use Absolute numeric values, which is the default mode, or Percent values.
 Percent values are relative to the Y axis’ minimum and maximum.